-8. Other Provisions
+7. Other Provisions

-(a) Termination of Payments.
-If you breach any of your obligations under this Agreement or the NDA, in addition to any other legal or equitable remedies it may have for such breach, shall have the right to terminate the Severance Benefits, terminate the extended exercise window, and/or terminate the Consulting Agreement.
-Such termination(s) in the event of your breach will not affect your continuing obligations under this Agreement, the NDA and the Consulting Agreement.

-(b) Protected Disclosures and Other Protected Actions.
-Nothing contained in this Agreement limits your ability to file a charge or complaint with any federal, state or local governmental agency or commission (a "Government Agency").
-In addition, nothing contained in this Agreement limits your ability to communicate with any Government Agency or otherwise participate in any investigation or proceeding that may be conducted by any Government Agency, including your ability to provide documents or other information, without notice to the Company, nor does anything contained in this Agreement apply to truthful testimony in litigation.
-If you file any charge or complaint with any Government Agency and if the Government Agency pursues any claim on your behalf, or if any other third party pursues any claim on your behalf, you waive any right to monetary or other individually, or as part of any collective or class action); provided that nothing in this Agreement limits any right you may have to receive a whistleblower award or bounty for information provided to the Securities and Exchange Commission.

-(c) Absence of Reliance.
+- (a) Protected Disclosures and Other Protected Actions.
+Nothing contained in this Agreement, the Supplemental Release or the NDA limits your ability to file a charge or complaint with any federal, state or local governmental agency or commission (a "Government Agency").
+In addition, nothing contained in this Agreement, the Supplemental Release, or the NDA limits your ability to communicate with any Government Agency or otherwise participate in any investigation or proceeding that may be conducted by any Government Agency, including your ability to provide documents or other information, without notice to the Company, nor does anything contained in this Agreement apply to truthful testimony in litigation.
+If you file any charge or complaint with any Government Agency and if the Government Agency pursues any claim on your behalf, or if any other third party pursues any claim on your behalf, you waive any right to monetary or other individualized relief (either individually, or as part of any collective or class action); provided that nothing in this Agreement, the Supplemental Release, or the NDA limits any right you may have to receive a whistleblower award or bounty for information provided to the Securities and Exchange Commission. - (b) Absence of Reliance.
 In signing this Agreement, you are not relying upon any promises or representations made by anyone at or on behalf of the Company.

-(d) Enforceability.
-If any portion or provision of this Agreement (including, without limitation, any portion or provision of any section of this Agreement) shall to any extent be declared illegal or unenforceable by a court of competent jurisdiction, then the remainder of this Agreement, or the application of such portion or provision in circumstances other than those as to which it is so declared illegal or unenforceable, shall not be affected thereby, and each portion and provision of this Agreement shall be valid and enforceable to the fullest extent permitted by law.
+Additionally, in signing this Agreement, the Company is not relying upon any promises or representations made by you. - (c) Enforceability.
+If any portion or provision of this Agreement (including, without limitation, any portion or provision of any section of this Agreement) shall to any extent be declared illegal or unenforceable by a court of competent jurisdiction, then the remainder of this Agreement, or the application of such portion or provision in circumstances other than those as to which it is so declared illegal or unenforceable, shall not be affected thereby, and each portion and provision of this Agreement shall be valid and enforceable to the fullest extent permitted by law. - (d) Waiver.

-(e) Waiver.
 No waiver of any provision of this Agreement shall be effective unless made in writing and signed by the waiving party.
-The failure of a party to require the performance of any term or obligation of this Agreement, or the waiver by a party of any breach of this

-Agreement, shall not prevent any subsequent enforcement of such term or obligation or be deemed a waiver of any subsequent breach.
+The failure of a party to require the performance of any term or obligation of this Agreement, or the waiver by a party of any breach of this Agreement, shall not prevent any subsequent enforcement of such term or obligation or be deemed a waiver of any subsequent breach. - (e) Jurisdiction.

-(f) Jurisdiction.
 You and the Company hereby agree that the state and federal courts nearest San Diego, California shall have the exclusive jurisdiction to consider any matters related to this Agreement, including without limitation any claim of a violation of this Agreement.
-With respect to any such court action, you submit to the jurisdiction of such courts and you acknowledge that venue in such courts is proper.

-(g) Governing Law; Interpretation.
+With respect to any such court action, you submit to the jurisdiction of such courts and you acknowledge that venue in such courts is proper. - (f) Governing Law; Interpretation.
 This Agreement shall be interpreted and enforced under the laws of the State of California, without regard to conflict of law principles.
 In the event of any dispute, this Agreement is intended by the parties to be construed as a whole, to be interpreted in accordance with its fair meaning, and not to be construed strictly for or against either you or the Company or the "drafter" of all or any portion of this Agreement.